deckee-development/work-at-deckee/front-end-senior/README.md

 # Whats on offer

-Remuneration obviously includes the lifestyle benefits of working in a location agnostic, asynchronous, remote role.
-Equity incentives are also available and negotiable based on experience and a pro-rata rate between $78,000 and $90,000 is available based on your expertise.
+Remuneration includes the lifestyle benefits of working in a location agnostic, asynchronous, remote role.

+Equity incentives are available and negotiable based on experience.

+A pro-rata rate between $78,000 and $90,000 is available based on your expertise.

 **We are also open to part-time workers, weekenders and equity-only positions.
 Want to get involved but not in a full-time capacity, pitch us your thoughts!**